Lebel Model 1886 rifle: Competitors and successors

-Upon its introduction, the Lebel rifle proved to be vastly superior to the Mauser M-71/84, the German Army's replacement of the Model 1871 Mauser.
+Upon its introduction, the Lebel rifle proved vastly superior to the Mauser M-71/84, the German Army's replacement of the Model 1871 Mauser.
 France finished its rearmament program with the Lebel in 1889, just 18 months after Germany had completed its rifle replacement program with 780,000 M-71/84s.
 The new French rifle alarmed Bismarck.
 Tests at Spandau arsenal in the winter of 1887-1888 found that the Lebel could fire 43 rounds of smokeless powder ammunition per minute compared to just 26 of black-powder ammunition for the M-71/84.
 The inferiority of the Mauser M71/84 and its 11mm black-powder ammunition was one reason why Bismarck opposed going to war with France that winter, despite being pressed by War Minister Waldersee (another reason was that the new French De Bange field artillery, now equipped with breech loaders after the lessons of the 1870 war, both outnumbered and outperformed the Krupp C64 field guns in their rate of fire).

 The Mle 1886 rifle proved to be a sturdy and serviceable weapon, but one which became rapidly outdated by advances in military rifle and ammunition designs.
 As early as 1888, the German Army's Rifle Testing Commission had introduced in response a completely new turnbolt magazine rifle with a spring-loaded box magazine: the Gewehr 88 "commission" rifle.
-Above all else, it had been designed around the first ever rimless military cartridge using the new smokeless powder ammunition: the Patrone 88 cartridge.
+Above all else, it had been designed around the first-ever rimless military cartridge using the new smokeless powder ammunition: the Patrone 88 cartridge.
 The early Gewehr 88 was followed 10 years later by the successful Gewehr 98 which originally was chambered for the Patrone 88.
 Shortly after the 1903 pattern S Patrone cartridge evolved out of and replaced the Patrone 88.
 The adaption of existing Patrone 88 chambered fire arms to the S Patrone was fairly easy and quickly realized.